Top 10 Most Underrated National Parks

 6 | Chaco Culture National Historical Park, New Mexico

-This is a must for stargazers!
+This national park is a must for stargazers!
 In 2013, Chaco Culture National Historical Park became an International Dark Sky Park, which means the park’s naturally dark night skies are protected with strict lighting guidelines — perfect for admiring the beauty of the night sky.
-It should also be high on your list for the archaeological treasures you’ll find.
+It should also be high on your list for the archaeological treasures you will find.

 7 | Petrified Forest National Park, Arizona

 Petrified Forest National Park is tucked away in northeastern Arizona along Route 66.
-Petrified Forest National Park gets its name from the boulder-sized petrified logs dotting the desert landscape.
+The park gets its name from the boulder-sized petrified logs dotting the desert landscape.

-Once upon a time, 200 million years ago, this area was a tropical forest.
+About 200 million years ago, the area was a tropical forest.
 Today, what remains is petrified wood made of solid quartz and minerals.
-Hiking trails here are short, but they pack a wallop of wow as you get up close and personal with these prehistoric gems.
+Hiking trails are short, but they pack a wallop of wow as you get up close and personal with these prehistoric gems.

 MAMMOTH CAVE NATIONAL PARK, KENTUCKY